cpainterwakefield/practical_db_textbook/_sources/PART3_RELATIONAL_DATABASE_THEORY/03-normalization/normalization.rst

 Normal forms
 ::::::::::::

 The concept of normalization originates with the relational model itself.
 Additional refinements have been added over time, leading to a series of normal forms, which mostly build on earlier normal forms.
 We will not study every normal form that has been proposed, but focus on the forms which are most useful and most likely to be of value in most applications.
 The first form we consider is appropriately named the *first normal form*, abbreviated 1NF.
 We proceed with the second, third, and fourth normal forms (2NF, 3NF, 4NF) as well as Boyce-Codd normal form (BCNF), which fits in between 3NF and 4NF.
-We briefly mention fifth normal form.

 When a database meets the requirement for a normal form, we say that the database is *in* the form.
 As commonly defined, most normal forms include a requirement that earlier normal forms are also met.
 Therefore, any database that is in 4NF is necessarily also in 1NF, 2NF, 3NF, and BCNF; a database in BCNF is also in 3NF and below; and so forth.
-However, it is also true that higher forms address less frequently occurring situations, so, for example, a database that has been restructured to be in 3NF is very likely to also be in BCNF or even 4NF or 5NF.
+However, it is also true that higher forms address less frequently occurring situations, so, for example, a database that has been restructured to be in 3NF is very likely to also be in BCNF or even 4NF.
 3NF is generally considered the minimum requirement a database must meet to be considered "normalized".

 To explain most of the normal forms, we first need to provide some additional foundation, covered in the next few sections.
 However, we can explain 1NF immediately.
 1NF requires that the domain of an attribute of a relation contains *atomic* values only.
 Atomic here simply means that we cannot usefully break the value down into smaller parts.
 Non-atomic elements include compound values, arrays of values, and relations.
 For example, a character string containing an author's name may be atomic [#]_, but a string identifying a book by author and title is probably compound; a list of authors would be an array; and a table of values giving a book's publication history (including publisher, year, ISBN, etc. for each publication) would be a relation.
 To meet the 1NF requirements, compound values should be broken into separate attributes, while arrays and relations should be broken out into their own relations (with a foreign key referencing the original relation).